Regular-Irregular: Composition

-The album's theme revolves around the exploration reality and dreams.
+The album's theme revolves around the exploration of reality and dreams.
 The album incorporates several genres; such as pop, dance, R&B, ballad and hip-hop.

 "Regular" is described as a high-energy hip hop track with sensual Latin vibes that incorporates Spanish lyrics.
 Billboard noted that unlike many Korean songs re-released by K-pop bands in other languages, the English version of "Regular" differentiates itself from the Korean version through the content of their lyrics.
 The Korean one addresses their current state as a group trying to make its way in the world, in contrast to the hopeful, goal-oriented swagger expressed in the English alternative.
 While both versions focus on money, the Korean addresses the reality of their world versus the luxurious lifestyle expressed in the English.

 The sixth track, "Interlude: Regular to Irregular" contains the music used in the video "NCT 2018 Yearbook #1" as well as a rearranged version of a future bass composition (titled "The 7th Sense – Reverse") by Korean electronica musician Hitchhiker that was performed by the sub-unit in the 2017 Mnet Asian Music Awards.
-The track also contains narrations done in Korean (by new member Jungwoo), Japanese (by Yuta) and Mandarin (by Winwin), as well as a verse from the American author Edgar Allan Poe's 1849 poem "A Dream Within a Dream" narrated by member Johnny.
+The track also contains narrations done in Korean (by new member Jungwoo), Japanese (by Yuta) and Mandarin (by Winwin), as well as a verse from the American author Edgar Allan Poe's 1849 poem, "A Dream Within a Dream" narrated by member Johnny.
 The eighth track, "Come Back", is a Korean version of the originally released Japanese track off their debut Japanese EP Chain.
 The bonus track, "Run Back 2 U", is the full version of the demo song originally titled "Bassbot" previously performed by NCT members Johnny, Taeyong, Yuta, Ten and Jaehyun and then-SM trainee Hansol in a pre-debut video under the company's pre-debut group SM Rookies in 2015.